intel-iot-devkit/intel-iot-examples-datastore/README.md

 It is a Node.js* application written using [Express][].
 It uses a [Redis][] data store.

-Although this data storage app was developed to deploy on Microsoft* Azure* since it is based on commonly used open-source modules, it should be easy to deploy on many different cloud hosts.
+Although this data storage app has been developed to deploy on Microsoft* Azure*, IBM* Bluemix*, or Amazon* Elastic Beanstalk*, since it is based on commonly used open-source modules, it should be easy to deploy on many different cloud hosts.

 [Express]: https://github.com/strongloop/express
 [Redis]: http://redis.io/